amaiya/devsetup/windows11_setup.md

 # Setting a Python development environment on Windows 11

 1. Download the latest Windows 11 NVIDIA driver for your graphics card from [here](https://www.nvidia.com/Download/index.aspx).
 On June 1st, 2024, the latest driver version was 552.22.
+(You may also specifically need the CUDA toolkit from NVIDIA.)
 2. Install [Miniconda](https://docs.anaconda.com/free/miniconda/).
-(Install for all users and set as system python.)
+(Install for all users and set as system python.
+See STEP 10.)
 3. If you're behind a corporate firewall, run this `conda config --set ssl_verify path/to/ca-bundle.crt` (where `ca-bundle.crt` contains certificates for your company.)
 4. Go to the [PyTorch - Get Started](https://pytorch.org/get-started/locally/) page and run the recommended command (e.g., `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia`).
 5. Run this at a Python prompt to verify things are working: